Apparity provides EUC solutions for organizations in the financial services, insurance, and utility industries.

 Apparity’s spreadsheet and end user computing (EUC) management platform helps organizations scan, inventory, manage, and continually track EUC files.

 Spreadsheet related processes are often overlooked when it comes to regulations such as Sarbanes-Oxley (SOX) or the EU’s General Data Protection Regulations (GDPR).
 In heavily regulated industries, it makes sense to use a tool that addresses underlying vulnerabilities and safeguards your files to ensure compliance.

 Spreadsheets are highly leveraged and a fundamental part of business operations worldwide.
 However, spreadsheets and other end user computing (EUC) applications are often poorly managed.
 That leaves companies exposed to financial, regulatory, and operational risks.

 EUCs pose a unique risk to companies because they fall outside of traditional risk management controls.
 As a result, they go unnoticed.
 Organizations tasked with updating existing EUC controls or implementing an EUC policy for the first time need a tool that secures their most critical files, while empowering their end users to get the job done.

-Spreadsheets are a key tool in financial services organizations.
-Regulatory mandates such as Basel III, Solvency II, DFAST, and CCAR force financial institutions to evaluate how they manage their unstructured data in a rigorous control framework.
+Spreadsheets are a key tool used in banks across the world.
+Regulatory mandates force banks to evaluate how they manage their unstructured data in a rigorous control framework.